centridsol/native-module-prebuilds-creator/README.md

 # Native Module Prebuilds Creator
-#### Create prebuilds for multipe native node modules
+#### Create prebuilds for multiple native Node.js modules

-This package allow you to create prebuilds for multiple native node modules that can then be later on used within you projects.
-It does this by fetching specified node modules (native), building them (using [prebuildify](https://github.com/prebuild/prebuildify)), and then creating a package with all the prebuilds.
-An example of the prebuilds package created is below
+This package allows you to create prebuilds for multiple native Node.js modules that can later be used in your projects.
+It accomplishes this by fetching specified native modules, building them using [prebuildify](https://github.com/prebuild/prebuildify), and creating a package with all the prebuilds.
+Below is an example of the structure of the prebuilds package:

 ```bash
 myGeneratedPrebuilds/